Strengthening Machine Identity Security in IoT

 • Token-Based Authentication: Issues tokens that validate device identities temporarily.

 • Biometric Authentication: Though less common in IoT, biometric data can be utilized for high-security devices.
+For instance, a critical industrial sensor in a highly secure facility might require a fingerprint scan from an authorized technician before allowing any configuration changes.

 Real-Life Applications

 • Healthcare: Medical devices that store and transmit patient data use secure identities to comply with health regulations.
+This ensures data integrity and prevents unauthorized access to sensitive patient information.

 By implementing these advanced security measures, organizations can significantly enhance the protection of machine identities in IoT environments, ensuring secure and reliable operations.